cybersmithio/tiocs-csv-report/README.md

 # Summary
 Takes a Tenable.io Container Security report in JSON format and creates a CSV.

+# Requirements
+This script needs the Tenable.io SDK, which can be found at https://github.com/tenable/Tenable.io-SDK-for-Python/tree/master/tenable_io

 # Usage Example With Environment Variables
 TIOACCESSKEY="******************"; export TIOACCESSKEY